Jonathan-Hollingsworth/Node_Intro_Exercise/README.md

 ## fileCopy

 - `Node step3.js --out output.txt file.txt`
-- Copies the data from `file.txt` and uses it to replaces the data from `output.txt`
+- Copies the data from `file.txt` and uses it to replace the data from `output.txt`

 ## webCat